 Join the Team!

-Review of applications will begin immediately and the position will remain open until filled.
-The expected start date is flexible, between Spring and Fall, 2018.
-The position is available for 2 years with the possibility of renewal depending on performance and available funds.
-A competitive salary, starting at $47,500, will be commensurate with experience.
-Applications should include a CV, statement of research interests, the names of three references and be e-mailed as a single PDF to: email@example.com
+Review of applications will begin immediately and the positions will remain open until filled.
+The expected start date is flexible.
+Applications should include a CV, statement of research interests, the names of three references and be e-mailed as a single PDF to: firstname.lastname@example.org

 I am actively recruiting undergraduate students to work in my lab.
 Students are encouraged to enroll in ENTO 491 to build an independent research project studying vector-borne disease ecology under the supervision of myself or a graduate student.
 If interested, please contact me and include a resume, list of coursework and grades, and a statement of your research interests.